In this article

 • Credit history – how you’ve used credit in the past, particularly whether you’ve missed payments.

-Can you go over your credit card limit?
+What happens when you go over your credit card limit?

 • Your card company may charge you a fee for going over your limit.